ursmaheshj/Student_Management/index.md

  > How to download and install :
 - To start you should atleast have python and django installed.
-- clone this repo using : git clone https://github.com/ursmaheshj/Student_Management.git
+- clone this repo using : git clone https://github.com/ursmaheshj/Student_Management.git or download zip/tar
 - change database settings to establish connection to default django sqlite.
 - run migrate and collectstatic commands
 - after database creation create one superuser (defaultly assigned as Admin).